Saturday, May 21 | 10:00AM

-The tours will be offered on the 2nd and 4th Thursdays and Saturdays of every month.
 Advance registration is required and attendance is restricted to 10 people.
-Tour registration closes two days before the tour date.
+Tour registration closes the day before the tour date.

-For questions about our guided tours, or to schedule a private group tour for your school or organization, please contact museum educator Tarin Jones at firstname.lastname@example.org.
-Advanced payment is required.
+For questions about our guided tours, or to schedule a group tour for your school or organization, please contact our Exhibitions and Programs Manager Tarin Jones at firstname.lastname@example.org.

 The Branch Museum’s architecture is one of the oldest preserved Tudor Revival masterpieces in the commonwealth of Virginia – and there’s nothing like seeing it from inside the gates.

 Designed by notable American architect John Russell Pope for the family of John Kerr Branch, the museum’s architecture tells the story of American tastes leading up to the roaring 20’s and the changing landscape of Richmond’s historic Fan district.